CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 Warning about composing with `DecomposeBoxes`

-A special mention here goes to the :py:class:`DecomposeBoxes` pass.
+A special mention here goes to the :py:class:`~pytket.passes.DecomposeBoxes` pass.
 Because the Box structures could potentially contain arbitrary sequences of gates, there is no guarantee that expanding them will yield a :py:class:`~pytket.circuit.Circuit` that satisfies `any` :py:class:`~pytket.predicate.Predicate`.
 Since it has potential to invalidate the pre-conditions of any subsequent pass, composing it with anything else `will` generate such an error.

 .. jupyter-execute::
     :raises: RuntimeError